Author Archives for Richard Jennings

 August 2, 2023 11:13 am Published by 1 Comment

+One man laced his boots and stepped onto a path that had never fully been walked.
+This is the story of that first journey — one of discovery, solitude, and deep connection to the land.
+A walk that turned a route into a legacy.
 Introduction“I happened to come across this walk purely by accident, but within minutes of reading all the information provided I was “hooked”.
 There was no way that I was not going to take on what I perceived to be a wonderful challenge in Lakeland.
 After a number of e-mails and telephone conversations with Richard, the walk devisor, it became apparent that I might just be the first person to take on and complete the walk in a continuous loop.
 Not wanting to miss the chance of “being that person”, on Saturday 22nd July, I began what I hoped would be a superb adventure.
 Why don’t you come along with me and find out how it went?
 Oh, you might just want to bring a coat!”
 Saturday 22nd July 2023Day 1Ravenglass to Wasdale Head – 14.5 miles “Leaving Ravenglass station at 1:00pm, the first few miles to Boot are relatively flat through woodland tracks.
 It left me feeling a bit complacent and I even stopped for a coffee break at Dalesgarth station.
 It was here that the rain decided that it should join me on my walk.
 Leaving Boot and crossing Eskdale Moor, any complacency you may have felt is suddenly shaken from you, and you’re reminded that you need to respect the fells and hills as they can be wild and unforgiving.
 Eskdale Moor was very challenging, with lots of rainwater coming off the tops and you certainly had to keep your wits about you trying to cross the becks.
 Some parts of the path were like streams and circumnavigating the end of Burnmooor Tarn was fun; even the duck board was underwater.
 Worse was still to come though crossing the stream near the campsite in Down-in-the-Dale, as there was no choice but to go straight through with water at calf height.
 I arrived at Wasdale Head very wet at around 6pm.
-I set up my tent in the small field opposite the pub; you have to book in at the pub first and pay a very reasonable £6, and they give you a tag to tie onto your tent along with the code for the shower block.
-A nice meal and a couple of pints later I was ready for bed.
-I have enjoyed every minute of it so far, and looking forward to the next bit.
-If you are still wanting to continue with me I’ll see you...
+I set up my tent in the small field opposite the pub; you have to book in at the pub first and pay a very reasonable £6, and they give you a tag to tie onto your tent along with the code for the...

 In the Beginning